islam-education/islam-education/docs/index.md

 - students and educators <br>
 - Muslims and non-Muslims alike<br>

-The content is presented in a calm, factual, and respectful manner.
-It is intended to be beneficial today and in the future.

 ## What you will find here <br>
 - The foundations of Islamic belief <br>